-Artists and hippies, pottery studios, wineries, small tucked-away farms, stunning white sand and warm azure water perfect for swimming, walks on sandstone beaches and an enchanted forest – welcome to Hornby Island!
+Pottery studios, wineries, tucked-away farms, white sands and azure waters, walks on sandstone beaches and an enchanted forest – a weekend on Hornby Island.

 One ferry to Nanaimo, then an hour’s drive north to Buckley Bay and another ferry to Denman Island got us to our starting point.
 For ferry schedules check BC Ferries – Northern Gulf Islands.
 A small curiosity between Buckle Bay and Denman Island is that the ferry vessel is pulled across the channel by a system of cables anchored into the docks instead of a motor.
 It is the longest cable ferry in the world.
 To get to Hornby Island you have to ferry-hop yet again from Gravelly Bay on Denman for a final 10 minute crossing to Hornby.
 We did not rush to that second ferry, wanting to explore two provincial parks on Denman in my bid to visit every single BC Park in the Lower Mainland and the surrounding area.